matanel-oren/Hebrew-Register-Classification/README.md

 ## Data

 The data collecting task was challenging, because one corpus tends to follow the same register through its texts.
-In terms of registers, data from a single source tends to be identical or very close from a integrator.
 Examples: In a journal or a newspaper there is an editor who makes sure that the texts are written in a certain style and for a certain readership; in Wikipedia there are [guidelines](https://he.wikipedia.org/wiki/%D7%95%D7%99%D7%A7%D7%99%D7%A4%D7%93%D7%99%D7%94:%D7%A2%D7%A7%D7%A8%D7%95%D7%A0%D7%95%D7%AA_%D7%95%D7%A7%D7%95%D7%95%D7%99%D7%9D_%D7%9E%D7%A0%D7%97%D7%99%D7%9D) that each of the writers should follow; In a group WhatsApp conversation participants tend to talk "at the same height".
-Furthermore in order to prevent biases, it is recommended that each of them will deal with various topics, thus avoiding the classifier perceiving the wrong phenomenon, i.e. to really classify by topics when we want it to classify by register.
+Furthermore, in order to prevent biases, it is recommended that each of them will deal with various topics, thus avoiding the classifier perceiving the wrong phenomenon, i.e. to really classify by topics when we want it to classify by register.

 In practice, I used sources that by my understanding supposed to cover all the registers:
 - [Ben Yehuda Project](https://github.com/projectbenyehuda) - a huge library of public domain Hebrew literary texts (copyrights were expired), most of them are very old.
 Since these are literary works, especially those written at a time when it was more common to write in "high" language, I assumed that it will be a good source for "high" sentences.